Liam Rosenior: Fulham

 On 12 November 2003, Rosenior joined Premier League club Fulham for a £55,000 fee.
 In 2004 he was loaned to Torquay United of the Football League Third Division, managed by his father Leroy Rosenior.

 Rosenior made his debut for Fulham on 22 September 2004 in a League Cup game away to Boston United, being sent off in the last minute of a 4–1 win for diving in the hope of winning a penalty.
 He made his league debut for Fulham on 13 December in a 1–1 home draw with Manchester United, earning the Sky Sports Man of the Match award.
 On 7 May 2005, his season ended with another dismissal in a 3–1 win at Blackburn Rovers for pushing Robbie Savage in response to the Welshman's foul on Luís Boa Morte.

 Rosenior scored once for Fulham, in a League Cup tie against Lincoln City at Craven Cottage on 21 September 2005, netting in extra time of a 5–4 win.
 He signed a four-year extension to his Fulham contract in July 2006.

 Reading

 Rosenior joined fellow Premier League team Reading on 31 August 2007 for an undisclosed fee on a three-year contract, with Seol Ki-Hyeon going the other way.
 His debut for Reading came in a 2–1 defeat to Sunderland on 15 September, and he scored his first goal for Reading in a 7–4 defeat to Portsmouth two weeks later, although it was initially awarded to Stephen Hunt.

 On 2 September 2009, Rosenior joined Championship club Ipswich Town on loan for the remainder of 2009–10 season, under manager Roy Keane.
-He scored once in 31 games for the Portman Road club, equalising in a 2–1 loss at Barnsley on 3 October.
+He scored once in 31 games for the club, equalising in a 2–1 loss at Barnsley on 3 October.